 Cost of goods sold (COGS) definition

 The cost of goods sold (COGS) defines all expenses your small business incurs to create and offer its products and services.
-Examples of cost of goods sold expenses are labor, overhead, materials, storage, and the wholesale price of products resold elsewhere.
+Examples of cost of goods sold expenses are direct labor, overhead, materials, storage, and the wholesale price of products resold elsewhere.

 A cost of goods sold example expense might be the purchase of metals that your small business uses in its electronic products, the rent your small business pays for its office, or the payments your small business makes to its employees for their work.
 Note that, when distinguishing COGS vs. an expense, the former relates only to sales, whereas the latter could refer to all business operations.

-Six key differences between the cost of sales and COGS
+8 key differences between the cost of sales and COGS

 1. Direct vs. indirect costs